 The self-employed worker has worked for a long time with the same employer exclusively or almost exclusively, is regularly present and involved in the company business as much as an employee, is important for the functioning of the department where he works, is supervised by the employer directly and permanently, is dependent on the employer for the possibility of continued work (tools, expenses) and has no subcontractors or substitutes in his work.

 If the Israeli Labour Court stipulates that the relationship between the parties is that of employee / employer, then it is an employee who has nevertheless received fewer benefits under a contract that defines him as a self-employed worker.
 In this case, the court may disregard the terms of the employment contract and force the employer to retroactively provide the freelancer with all the financial benefits associated with an employee’s status – vacation days, pension insurance, unemployment benefit, etc. However, the employer may claim that as a freelancer, the employee has received a higher salary than an employee in the same position and may seek to deduct the salary increase from the overall financial benefits.

 Contact our Israeli labour law experts.

-Cohen, Decker, Pex, Brosh is an law firm in Tel Aviv and Jerusalem which specializes in Israeli labor law.
+We are an israeli law firm in Tel Aviv and Jerusalem which specializes in Israeli labor law.
 If you have questions about employment contracts or benefits, whether as the employer or the employee, contact us.
 We’ll be happy to provide legal advice and assistance.